 (4) These regulations apply in respect of the design and installation of air-handling and water systems and cooling towers to be installed in buildings where the installation of the system starts after the commencement of these regulations.

-[Regulation 4 amended in Gazette 23 Oct 2001 p.
+[Regulation 4 amended: Gazette 23 Oct 2001 p.
 5635; 30 Jul 2013 p.
 3485.]

 Part 2 — Adoption of AS 3666